-(a) a failure to identify the type, quantity, or form of radioactive material; (b) a failure of the carrier or recipient to exercise adequate controls; or, (c) a substantial potential for either personnel exposure or contamination above regulatory limits or improper transfer of radioactive material.
-Sub-factor Sub-factor: Impacts the Commissioner's Ability to Perform a Regulatory Function Category of Harm Violations Very High A person provides or maintains information with careless disregard of its completeness or accuracy.
-If this information had been completely and accurately provided or maintained, it would likely have caused the commissioner to issue an order requiring suspension or cessation of the licensed activity or other immediate action to protect the public health and safety or the environment.
-A with a blice of information provides on the public health and safety or the environment.
+Category of Harm Violations Very High 1.
+A person provides or maintains information with careless disregard of its completeness or accuracy.
+If this information had been completely and accurately provided or maintained, it would likely have caused the Commissioner to issue an order requiring suspension or cessation of licensed activity or other immediate action to protect the public health and safety or the environment.
 2. A withholding of information or a failure to make a required report occurs, with careless disregard of the underlying legal requirement.
-If the information had been provided or the report been made, it would likely have caused the commissioner to issue an order requiring suspension or cessation of the licensed activity or other immediate action to protect the public health and safety or the environment.
+If the information had been provided or the report been made, it would likely have caused the Commissioner to issue an Order requiring suspension or cessation of licensed activity or other immediate action to protect the public health and safety or the environment.
 High 1.
 A person provides or maintains information with careless disregard of its completeness or accuracy.
-If this information had been completely and accurately provided or maintained, it would likely have caused the commissioner to reconsider a regulatory position or undertake a further inquiry.
+If this information had been completely and accurately provided or maintained, it would likely have caused the Commissioner to reconsider a regulatory position or undertake a substantial further inquiry.
 2. A withholding of information or a failure to make a required report occurs with careless disregard of the underlying legal requirement.
-If the information had been provided or the report been made, it would likely have resulted in reconsideration of a regulatory position or further inquiry.
+If the information had been provided or the report been made, it would likely have resulted in reconsideration of a regulatory position or substantial further inquiry.
 3. Inaccurate or incomplete information is provided or maintained, with careless disregard of the underlying legal requirement.
-If this information had been completely and accurately provided or maintained, it would likely have caused the commissioner to issue an order requiring suspension or cessation of licensed activity or other immediate action to protect the public health and safety or the environment.
+If this information had been completely and accurately provided or maintained, it would likely have caused the Commissioner to issue an Order requiring suspension or cessation of licensed activity or other immediate action to protect the public health and safety or the environment.
+4. A withholding of information or a failure to make a required report occurs, with careless disregard of the underlying legal requirement.
+If the information had been provided or the report been made, it would likely have caused the Commissioner to issue an Order requiring suspension or cessation of licensed activity or other immediate action to protect the public health and safety or the environment.
 Moderate 1.
 Inaccurate or incomplete information is provided or maintained, with careless disregard of the underlying legal requirement.
-If this information had been completely and accurately provided or maintained, it would likely have caused the commissioner to reconsider a regulatory position or undertake a further inquiry.
-2. A withholding of information or a failure to make a required report occurs, with careless disregard of the underlying legal requirement, including but not limited to, a failure to make a twenty-four (24) hour report or notification when required.
-If this information had been provided or the report been made, it would likely have caused the commissioner to reconsider a regulatory position or undertake further inquiry.
-3. A programmatic failure to comply with reporting legal requirements for transactions involving nationally tracked sources occurs, where a "nationally tracked source" has the same meaning as provided in 10 CFR 20.1003.
+If this information had been completely and accurately provided or maintained, it would likely have caused the Commissioner to reconsider a regulatory position or undertake a substantial further inquiry.

+2. A withholding of information or a failure to make a required report occurs, with careless disregard of the underlying legal requirement.
+If this information had been provided or the report been made, it would likely have caused the Commissioner to reconsider a regulatory position or undertake a substantial further inquiry including but not limited to failure to make a 24-hour report or notification when required.
+3. A programmatic failure to comply with reporting legal requirements for transactions involving Nationally Tracked Sources occurs, where a "nationally tracked source" has the same meaning as provided in 10 CFR 20.1003.
 Low 1.
-Failure to register or renew a registration for a source of radiation requiring registration pursuant to section 22a-148(b) or 22a-150 of the Connecticut General Statutes.
+Failure to register or renew a registration for a source of radiation requiring registration pursuant to Section 22a-148(b) or 22a-150 of Connecticut General Statutes.
 2. A licensee fails to make an immediate notification when required.